lesleyrs/wasmlite/README.md

 ## Limitations
 - pdclib can't format floats yet causing issues with EG quake options/keys (use JS_logFloat, [stb_sprintf](https://github.com/nothings/stb/blob/master/stb_sprintf.h) or [nanoprintf](https://github.com/charlesnicholson/nanoprintf)
 - pdclib for wasm has some remaining issues (like parts of fclose were giving errors and were commented out)
-- Some programs such as doom debug build seem to lag, but it's a chrome browser timing issue (using profiler or changing compile flags stops the issue)
 - Instead of creating new memory arrays due to them getting invalidated, would be better to only do it whenever memory grows?
 - missing JS apis: audio/websockets/touch/gamepad/webgl/webgpu/webworker etc
+- Some programs such as doom debug build seem to lag, but it's a browser timing issue (using profiler or changing compile flags stops the issue)
+- Even worse, on some loads it can lag for no reason, fixed by simply refreshing, JSPI is still very new.
+Try Firefox as it seems to have these issues less often (and it allows uncapped fps for emulators like agbemu/ntremu with tab)

 ## Ports
 In some forks the non-wasm targets haven't been kept in a working state, emulators don't support saves load/download yet